Driving ISV success: CyberHound and Hewlett Packard Enterprise

 “Key features of the program include extended warranties, prolonged server and option lifecycle that result in stable and consistent compute platform for their servers, priority support lines, customisation and international shipping support.

-“As a business partner we are able to expand the value of our partnership by increasing market profile and awareness for CyberHound through exposure and promotion at HPE events and forums and website.
+“As a business partner, we are able to expand the value of our partnership by increasing market profile and awareness for CyberHound through exposure and promotion at HPE events and forums and website.
 We have also integrated CyberHound into the HPE sales campaigns.

 “As CyberHound expanded their operations globally we were able to support this expansion through our international offices, marketing campaigns and a consistent service model through our global service locations.